 Classrooms will not be interrupted during instructional time.
-Any forgotten items, including lunches, sweaters, jackets, and instruments, may be dropped off in the courtyard in the designated area.
+Any forgotten items, including lunches, sweaters, jackets, and instruments, may be dropped off in the office or designated area at the front of the school.
 It is the child's responsibility to check the courtyard's "I Forgot Table" during recess or lunch for items such as food, binders, books, instruments, etc.